kevin0120/mix/plugins/inputs/passenger/README.md

 command = "source .rvm/scripts/rvm && passenger-status -v --show=xml"
 ```

-Anyway, just ensure that you can run the command under `telegraf` user, and it
+Anyway, just ensure that you can run the command under `rush` user, and it
 has to produce XML output.